puyonexus/puyovs/README.md

 ## Building

-Once you have a Qt SDK setup, you can build a copy of Puyo VS by building the Client subproject.
+Once you have a Qt SDK setup, you can build a copy of Puyo VS by building the Client target.

 If you prefer the terminal, you can setup a quick build like so: